 Car Battery Keeps Dying but Alternator is Good?
-[Causes and Solutions]
+[Solved]

 Batteries go out of charge.
 More specifically, batteries die.
 But there’s a time for everything.
 And when your batteries die pretty often, then there’s something wrong with your car.